tdbianco/starter-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "teresa.delbi@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I started my career as a medical doctor and became interested in the way children interact with the visual world.
+During my PhD, I focused on the early manifestations of social attention, gaze-following and face-orienting.
+I help the coordination and data collection of several multi-site eye-tracking and EEG studies and work on the implementation of statistical analysis techniques.
+My focus is on  variability and internal correlations of attention that allow physiological levels of self-organisation.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.